 The kilmacolm.info website was updated on 30th April 2017 and all houses adjacent to the two preferred sites were leafleted by us to find out if anyone knew about these proposals.

 The answer was shocking - no one knew anything about them!

 So a group of residents then met and formed the Kilmacolm Residents Association (KRA).

 We then raised awareness of the Main Issues Report and encouraged as many people that we could to write in person or by email to Inverclyde Council by the 31st May 2017 with their comments on the MIR proposals.

-When Gladman made their proposal to build at the Knapps Loch and North Dennison - we worked with the Kilmacolm Civic Trust (and the Kilmacolm Community Council) to create the Kilmacolm Greenbelt Alliance to raise awareness once again.
+When Gladman made their proposal to build at the Knapps Loch and North Dennison - we worked with the Kilmacolm Civic Trust and the Kilmacolm Community Council to raise awareness once again.
 This led to the famous 600 meeting in StColumba's Church Hall.

 What was our aim - to ensure that NO greenbelt land at Kilmacolm shall be included in next stage of the Inverclyde Local Plan which will be issued for consultation at the end of April 2018.
 This aim was achieved with 8 Councillors agreeing with us in a crucial vote at Inverclyde Council after we presented evidence to them.

 We are NOT against all development - we fully support the the right development in the right place.